pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 This is already happening whether we design for it or not.
 The question is whether we treat it as a bug or a feature.
 If you measure juniors on bugs caught in AI-generated code, on code review quality, on their ability to articulate trade-offs — reviewing AI output becomes a powerful learning mechanism.
 If you measure them on tickets closed, it's just a treadmill.

-**Mid-level (E3): The Orchestrator.** Mid-levels become system integrators — the people who understand how components interact, who manage the context AI tools lack, and who translate business requirements into constraints AI can execute against.
+**Mid-level (E3): The Orchestrator.** One of my mid-levels described his job shift as going from "building services" to "making sure five AI-generated services actually talk to each other."
+He wasn't exaggerating.
+Mid-levels become system integrators — the people who manage the context AI tools lack and translate business requirements into constraints AI can execute against.
 Less implementation code, more connective tissue: API contracts, failure handling across service boundaries, system-level optimization.

-Orchestration skill is what separates someone who uses AI productively from someone who generates plausible code that fails in production.
-It's also the skill hardest to develop when your day is spent reviewing AI output rather than building systems yourself — which is why deliberate development matters.
+This is also the level under the most pressure.
+Upwork's 2024 study of 2,500 workers found that among the most productive AI users, 88% report burnout, and they're twice as likely to quit.
+Mid-levels are often the most productive AI users on a team — and the most at risk of burning out if you don't actively manage their workload and growth.

 **Senior (E4-E5): The Strategist.** Seniors operate where AI adds the least value: organizational trade-offs, multi-year technical strategy, mentorship, cross-team influence.
 Their role doesn't change much, but their leverage increases dramatically.
 One senior who defines the right constraints for AI-augmented development multiplies the output of everyone below them.

+That leverage makes them targets.
+Replacing a senior costs 1–2x their annual salary in recruiting and ramp-up alone, and Wharton's Matthew Bidwell found that external hires need roughly two years to match the performance of someone promoted from within.
+When a senior leaves, you don't just lose output — you lose the person who was developing your next three mid-levels.

 The investment: protect senior time for mentorship and strategic work.
 Don't let the temptation to "have seniors use AI to do more individual work" undermine their highest-value contribution — developing the people around them.
 Jellyfish's productivity data shows why the distinction matters: senior developers gain 22% more speed from Copilot, while juniors gain only 4%.
 Same tool, radically different leverage, depending on the depth the person brings.